cedextech/rasa-chatbot-templates/README.md

 * Replace the files in the `project_directory` with the ones from downloaded template
 * Train the bot with command `rasa train`
 * Evaluate the bot in terminal with command `rasa test`
+* OPTIONAL: If you find a file called `actions.py` in your template directory, run this command in a new terminal `rasa run actions`
 * Start talking to the bot in terminal with command `rasa shell`

 ### Documentation